hawtio/hawtio-online/README.md

 ## Hawtio-enabled application examples

+A _hawtio-enabled_ application is an application that is composed of containers with a configured port named `jolokia` and that exposes the [Jolokia](https://jolokia.org) API.

-Look at the separate examples project for understanding how you can write a _hawtio-enabled_ application for Hawtio Online.
+Look at the separate examples project for understanding how you can set up a _hawtio-enabled_ application for Hawtio Online.

 - [Hawtio-Enabled Application Examples for Hawtio Online](https://github.com/hawtio/hawtio-online-examples)